-In March 2011, the Swedish government commissioned the SBA to review the system concerning must-carry obligations for cable television networks.
+In March, 2011, the Swedish government commissioned the SBA to review the system concerning must-carry obligations for cable television networks.
 The SBA was instructed to consider, among other things, the allocation of costs for the remuneration of rights holders.
 The SBA published its report on September 30, 2011, in which it concluded that the must-carry obligations of owners or operators of a fixed electronic communications network, such as Com Hem, should remain.
 Furthermore, it concluded that there are reasons to consider an amendment of the current allocation of costs for the remuneration of rights holders.
 This conclusion indicates that the public service channels could be obligated to bear part of these costs in the future.
-Currently, the systems concerning must-carry obligations and the allocation of costs for the remuneration of rights holders are being processed within the Government Offices in conjunction with the processing of the State Inquiry on Public Service, which was published on September 11, 2012.
+In the processing of the Government bill on Public Service, which was passed on November 21, 2013, the Culture Committee of the Parliament (Sw.
+Riksdag) stressed that the public service broadcaster should ensure that remuneration to rights holders are paid.
+During 2014, the Government is expected to commission an inquiry regarding the need for continued must-carry obligations as well as the responsibility for payments of copyright fees for content in channels covered by the must-carry obligation.